-Posting Policy: Materials may be posted on bulletin boards and other authorized areas for a 10 day period by the Chief Student Services officer of each college or program location to prevent litter and overcrowding.
-The approval process is content neutral and only ensures that the literature will not be removed before the ten working day posting period expires.
+Posting Policy: Materials may be posted on bulletin boards and other authorized areas for a 10 day period by the Student Activities Office/Coordinator of each college or program location to prevent litter and overcrowding.
+The approval process is content neutral and only ensures that the literature will not be removed before the 10 working day posting period expires.
 Only ten flyers and two posters may be approved.
 No materials should be posted on glass, windows, mirrors, doors, buildings, trees, wood, plaster interior, or exterior walls.